- Title:

 - E-140

-This painting portrays the top courtesan Hanaogi of the Ogiya brothel which was located at Itchome of Edocho in Yoshiwara.
-There is a beautiful cherry tree in bloom inside a round flowerpot with a dragon pattern painted on it.
-On the top half of the painting there is a poem from the Hyakunin Isshu (One Hundred Poets, One Poem Each) Series: “Hana no iro ha utsurinikerina itazurani wagami yonifuru nagame seshimani.”
-(The color of the cherry blossoms has faded, and I have wasted my time doing nothing while watching the rain fall.)
-The poem expresses the feeling of elderly women.
+This painting portrays the top courtesan, Hanaōgi, of the Ōgiya brothel, which was located in Yoshiwara in Edo.
+There is a gorgeous cherry tree in bloom inside a round pot with a dragon pattern painted on it.
+This cherry is in a style called tako-zukuri, where the trunk and branches are bent artificially.
+On the top half of the painting, there is a poem from the Hyakunin Isshu (One Hundred People, One Poem Each) Series, which can be translated to read: “a life in Vain.
+My looks, talents faded, like these cherry blossoms, paling in the endless rains, that I gaze out upon, alone.”
+The poem expresses the feelings of women.